sensiolabs/GotenbergBundle/docs/customization.rst

 Customization
 =============

-Every Builder instance give you the possibility to configure the options, or override the options you already set in your ``sensiolabs_gotenberg.yml`` before generating it, if your PDF need to have his own style.
+If your PDF needs to have its own style, every Builder instance give you the possibility to configure the options, or override the options you've already set in your ``sensiolabs_gotenberg.yml``.

 .. note::

-    All of the next example will be realised with a ``TwigBuilder``, but every customization methods belows can be done to every builders.
+    All of the following examples are made using a ``TwigBuilder``, but each of the customization methods below apply to all builders.

 .. tip::